GrantHecht/JuSwarm.jl/README.md

 ```

 # Available Options
-!!!Need to update this portion of the readme!!!
+!!!
+Need to update this portion of the readme !!!

 JuSwarm.jl is implimented similarly to MATLAB's PSO implimentation (particleswarm.m) and contains many of the same options.
 For the time being, please reference MATLAB's particleswarm.m documentation to see available options and thier discriptions.